moralesmario/docs-as-code-tutorial/docs/index.md

 - [MkDocs](https://www.mkdocs.org) to create the static site.
     (ℹ) **MkDocs** requires [Python](https://www.python.org) and [pip](https://pypi.org/project/pip/) package manager.
 If you are using Mac you should have them installed already.
 Verify if you have them by running `python --version` and `pip --version` in a **Terminal** window.
 - [GitHub](https://github.com) to host the documentation repository.
-- [Netlify](https://www.netlify.com) to automate the deploying process and host the web site.
+- [GitHub Pages](https://pages.github.com/) to automate the deploying process and host the web site.

-> The tutorial guides you through the process of installing the required tools.
+> The tutorial guides you through the process of installing and configuring the required tools.

 ## Get Help and Give Feedback